laurensdewaele/laurens.codes/content_draft/blog.md

 ```

 - Create a blogpost.html file and the blogpost article html for injecting into the index.html
-  P.S.: Code shows only the genericHTML, the code sample would be too big otherwise.
+  P.S.: Code shows only the genericHTML (used for index and blogpost.html), the code sample would be too big otherwise.

 ```javascript
 function getGenericHtml(description, keywords, title, content, isIndexPage) {